Strawberry Moscow Mules

 In fact, there’s been times my strawberry Moscow mules have been so cold it’s felt like my esophagus was frozen.
 Sip carefully, friends!

 Some Moscow mule enthusiasts even say that the copper itself makes the drink taste better by enhancing the flavors of the ginger beer and lime.
-I’m not sure about this, but I guess it can’t hurt!
+I’m not sure about this (most cocktails, including my bourbon rosemary cocktail and cranberry rosemary cocktail, seem to taste just fine in a regular glass), but I guess it can’t hurt!

 If you’re going to be drinking mules regularly, I do recommend investing in some copper mugs if you can.
 But if not, a double old fashioned glass works just fine for these strawberry mules!